Bit-Quill/opensearch-project-sql/docs/dev/sql-nested-function-where-clause.md

 }
 ```

-### 2.?
-Syntax option 2 Object Tree
+### 2.3 Syntax option 2 Object Tree to DSL
-The following example illustrates the object tree that is built from the input example query.
-Rather than have the boolean logic specified within the `nested` function, we have the `nested` function used in conjuntion with the boolean operators.
+The following example illustrates the object tree that is built from the example query.
+Rather than have the boolean logic specified within the `nested` function, we have the `nested` function used in a predicate expression.

 Example Query: `SELECT * FROM nested_objects WHERE nested(message.info = 'a') OR nested(message.info = 'b') AND nested(message.dayOfWeek > 4);`